Bat Out of Hell: Rolling Stones Number 343 of 500 Greatest Albums of All Time (2012)

 Stephen Thomas Erlewine for Allmusic

 Composer Jim Steinman developed the album Bat Out of Hell from a musical, Neverland.
-A futuristic rock version of Peter Pan, Steinman wrote it for a workshop in 1974.
+Steinman wrote a futuristic rock version of Peter Pan for a workshop in 1974.
 Three of the tunes - "Bat Out of Hell," "Heaven Can Wait," and "All Revved Up with No Place to Go" - became part of the seven-song record.
 Todd Rundgren produced it.

 Bat Out Of Hell UK 12-inch red vinyl limited edition (1979)